-157 For the AMV height correction using lidar observations in section 3b, the pressure difference criterion was replaced by the criterion that the applied height correction is not 158 more than 100 hPa, i.e. the center of the layer that the AMV is shifted to must be within 100 159 hPa from the original AMV height.
-These criteria are based on the assumption that AMV 160 height errors are usually less than about 100-150 hPa, but were also based on sensitivity 161 162 studies with different limits and the visual comparison of lidar BSR cross-sections and AMV 163 heights.
-The evaluation of the lidar-AMV height correction was performed with wind observations from the two nearest dropsondes released by the DLR Falcon (one dropsonde 164 for the first and last observations on a flight).
-For this evaluation, the additional criterion was 165 applied that there is at least one dropsonde within 100 km and 60 min from the AMV and 166 167 the lidar observation used for the correction.
+For the AMV height correction using lidar observations in section 3b, the pressure difference criterion was replaced by the criterion that the applied height correction is not more than 100 hPa, i.e. the center of the layer that the AMV is shifted to must be within 100 hPa from the original AMV height.
+This criterion is based on the assumption that AMV height errors are usually less than about 100-150 hPa, on sensitivity studies with different limits and the visual comparison of lidar BSR cross-sections and AMV heights.
+The evaluation of the lidar-AMV height correction was performed with wind observations from the two nearest dropsondes released by the DLR Falcon.
+Only one dropsonde was used for the first and last observations of a flight.
+For this evaluation, the additional criterion was applied that there is at least one dropsonde within 100 km and 60 min from the AMV and the lidar observations used for the correction.
+369 data matches were available that fulfilled the collocation criterion for dropsondes, AMVs and lidar observations for the height correction.
+About one quarter of these was discarded by the pressure difference criterion.

 The comparison of AMVs to layer-averaged radiosonde and dropsonde winds in section 4 applied the same threshold for temporal and horizontal displacement that was used in section 3 (100 km and 60 min), but the threshold for the CIMSS QI was increased to 70 as the data set was significantly larger and therefore allowed a more rigorous limit.
-Altogether 13,000 matches of AMVs and sounding winds could be used in section 4.
+Altogether 13,000 matches of AMVs and sounding winds are used in section 4.

-174 3.
-Lidar-AMV height comparison and correction
+3. Lidar-AMV height comparison and correction

-175 a.
+a.
 Height comparison

-176 The histogram of height differences between AMVs and lidar cloud tops is shown in Fig. 3.
+The histogram of height differences between AMVs and representative lidar cloud tops is shown in Fig. 3.
+Representative lidar cloud tops for every AMV are derived by taking the median of all lidar cloud top observations within 100 km and 60 min from the respective AMV as described in section 2.
 The distribution strongly depends on the AMV type.
-VIS AMVs are distributed throughout 177 the vertical range of +/- 150 hPa from the lidar cloud top height with more AMVs above than 178 179 beneath the lidar cloud top.
-The majority of IR AMVs and nearly all SWIR AMVs in contrast 180 are located beneath the lidar cloud tops.
-On average, the pressure of VIS AMVs is 19 hPa 181 lower than at the lidar cloud tops, which means that VIS AMVs are on average located higher than the lidar cloud tops.
-The pressure of IR AMVs is 14 hPa higher than at the lidar cloud 182 183 top and the pressure of SWIR AMVs is 54 hPa higher.
+VIS AMVs are distributed throughout the vertical range of +/- 150 hPa from the lidar cloud top height with more AMVs above than beneath the lidar cloud top.
+The majority of IR AMVs and nearly all SWIR AMVs in contrast are located beneath the lidar cloud tops.
+On average, the pressure of VIS AMVs is 21 hPa lower than at the lidar cloud tops, which means that VIS

+AMVs are on average located higher than the lidar cloud tops.
+The pressure of IR AMVs is 15 hPa higher than at the lidar cloud top and the pressure of SWIR AMVs is 53 hPa higher.